Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Bedu frowned and checked his console as their obese Vzk’tk technician croaked in alarm and galloped astern.

-"That," he accused her “was a lie.”
+"That," he accused her "was a lie."

 "What was?"
 Mwrmwrwk asked.
 She gave no indication of aborting their approach.

 "There is no fluctuation."
 Bedu observed.

 "I never said that there was."
 She replied, not turning in her seat.
-“But it *would* be a shame.”
+"But it *would* be a shame."

 Bedu mentally chastised himself.
 Like Hzzkvk, he had become over-excited at the prospect of finally getting out of the ship for the first time in far too long.
 Unlike Hzzkvk, he was not ignorant of the subtle game that he and Mwrmwrwk played at Hzzkvk’s expense, using carefully ambiguous phrasing to slip veiled insults and farcically unnecessary errands past him via his near-terminal case of stupidity.